Questions? Misconceptions? Spins? Lies? Fake news?

 * Does Sen. Lacson want President Rodrigo Duterte to fail?

-❌FAKE: “Sen. Lacson is holding the P3.757-trillion budget for 2019 hostage due to his “vendetta” against House Speaker Gloria Macapagal-Arroyo.”
+❌FAKE: “Sen. Lacson delayed/held the P3.757-trillion budget for 2019 hostage due to his “vendetta” against House Speaker Gloria Macapagal-Arroyo.”

 1. Sen. Lacson’s actions are not about any congressman or senator.
 Rather, his actions are about his crusade against the pork barrel system and about the national budget, which is the lifeblood of our country.